laminas/tutorials/doc/book/event-manager.md

 > Throughout this tutorial, we use closures as listeners.
 However, any valid PHP
 > callback can be attached as a listeners: PHP function names, static class
 > methods, object instance methods, functors, or closures.
 We use closures
-> within this post simply for illustration and simplicity.
+> within this post for illustration only.

 If you were paying attention to the example, you will have noted the `null` argument.
 Why is it there?